NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 application and is used to create the local storage key.
 The `AppStore` is the local store, the `AppContext` is the local context, the `useAppSelector` is the selector hook, and the `useAppDispatch` is the dispatch hook.

-Since there is now  local store, developers can create a slice associated with the local state.
+Since there is now a local store, developers can create a slice associated with the local state.
 This is a standard Redux Toolkit slice and will contain the reducer, actions, and selectors for the local state.

 ## Persisting the Local State

-If is is desirable to persist the local state, this is done with the `persistReducer` function from the [redux-persist](https://github.com/rt2zz/redux-persist) package.
+If it is desirable to persist the local state, this is done with the `persistReducer` function from the [redux-persist](https://github.com/rt2zz/redux-persist) package.
 Any reducer can be persisted by creating a persisted store and passing the reducer to the `persistReducer` function.
 For example, the `createAppStore` function can be modified to persist the local filter state as: